wareya/nezuyomi/README.md

 # nezuyomi
 Nezuyomi is an extremely lightweight image viewer meant for reading manga.

-Nezuyomi requires OpenGL 3.3 or greater.
+Nezuyomi requires OpenGL 3.3 or greater and a C++17 compiler.
 Nezuyomi is experimental.

 Downscaling uses jinc at minor downscaling factors, and sinc at major downscaling factors.